Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/item-selection.md

 The selected item can be changed by setting the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[SelectedItem](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.SelectedItem) or [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[SelectedPath](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.SelectedPath) properties.

+> [!IMPORTANT]
-Note that for these features to work when using data items, you will need to support [item conversion](item-conversion.md) so that the Breadcrumb control knows how to obtain a trail.
+> For these features to work when using data items, you will need to support [item conversion](item-conversion.md) so that the `Breadcrumb` control knows how to obtain a trail.